PatriciaNgari/Chicago-Crashes-Analysis/README.md

 ## Recommendation

-* The original `LogisticRegression` model is recommended since it takes intoconsideration the dataset’s imbalance.
+* The original `LogisticRegression` model is recommended since it takes into consideration the dataset’s imbalance.
 It provides the best performance in terms of stability and accuracy.

 * Given the high importance of the `gender feature`, it would be worthwhile to investigate further why gender plays such a significant role.
 This could involve examining `gender-specific behaviors`, 1`types of vehicles driven`, or other socio-demographic factors that may contribute to crash causation.